apache/tvm/docs/dev/relay_intro.rst

 Actually, a dataflow graph never defines its scope of the evaluation.
 This introduces some ambiguity in the semantics.

 This ambiguity becomes more interesting when we have closures.
 Consider the following program, which returns a closure.
-We don’t know where should we compute ``%1``.
-It can either be outside the closure, or inside the closure.
+We don’t know where should we compute ``%1``; it can be either inside or outside the closure.

 .. code::